Today, Ethem Sarisuluk, who get injured by police at the protests in Ankara at first of June, lost his life.

 According to Radikal, the daily tweets from Turkey raised up to 13.5 million, from 8 million, in between May of 31 and 11th of June.
 There were 8 million tweets in between May of 31 and 12th of June, with #direngeziparkı.
 Mehmet Ali Alabora's tweets were the most shared ones in all among the popular accounts, such as Red Hack, Okan Bayülgen.

 Mayor of Adana, Hüseyin Avni Coş expressed his thanks to the pollice by SMS.
 "You put your life on the line and had a significant work for the sake of security and tranquality of society.
 At the work, you did not consider shift schedules.
 I would like to thank and congratulate all of you and your family.
 I kiss from your eyes."
-(Police in Adana has overtime for 18 days.) (
+(Police in Adana has overtime for 18 days.)
+(Radikal)

 Corresponding SMS sent by Hüseyin Avni Coş.